How MSTR "Works"

 NAV = $20M BTC - $10M debt = $10M NAV

-Following its strategy, MSTR issues another $20M in debt, to get $20M in cash, that it uses to purchase another $20M Bitcoin.
+Following its strategy, MSTR issues another $20M in convertible bonds, to get $20M in cash, that it uses to purchase another $20M Bitcoin.
 Thus…

 NAV = $20M BTC (from before) + $20M BTC (newly bought) - $10M debt (from before) - $20M debt (newly acquired) = $10M NAV (same NAV before the new debt, but now poised for more potential growth)